 Q: What are the employment opportunities after graduation?

 A: Once you complete the first-year course work and successfully pass the certification exam, NCLEX, you may begin work as a staff nurse in Alabama.

 Q: Why should a student choose the AMNP program over the BSN for second-degree?

 A: Although the first year of the AMNP program is demanding and usually does not leave much time for outside activities, you will be able to sit for your RN licensure exa and begin working as a nurse, while you complete the second phase of the program.
 Additionally, you will be earning a graduate level degree and many students with a bachleors degree have used most or all of their Federal funding at the undergraduate level, where the AMNP degree allows the student to used their graduate level Federal funding.

 Q: Can I work while in the program?

 A: Most students find that the demands of the course, especially during the first semester, does not allow for outside activities.
 Some student may be able to balance a few hours of part-time work during the first three semester.
 Once you enter Phase II the program is designed for a working nurse to complete the advanced specialty courses.

 Q: How can I get more information about the AMNP option?

-A: The School of Nursing holds informational sessions covering the AMNP application process every Wednesday from noon to 1 pm in room 1029 in the School of Nursing building.
+A: The School of Nursing holds informational sessions covering the AMNP application process every Wednesday from noon to 1 pm.
+Check-in at room 1002 in the School of Nursing building.